10Meisterbaelle/StudyPlan/README.md

 ## Disclaimer

 This app is a school project that I made in 4 days.
-It contains millions of bugs and is not intended for day to day use.
+It might contain millions of bugs and is not intended for day to day use.